mkmat/FENE-CB-model/README.md

       # run etc ..

 where it is assumed that you have an initial configuration *myfile.data* at hand (if not, contact M.K.).
+The entries within the Atoms section of the data file are: id mol type x y z.
 The above can serve as the header of your LAMMPS input file.